 [NOTE: This is the fourth post in my Forgotten Concerts of 2017 series.
 This one tells the story of that time last summer when I walked four miles in the surprisingly hot Seattle sun to see one of my all-time favorite musicians (Neal Casal) sing harmonies and play guitar with that guy who used to be in the Black Crowes (Chris Robinson).
-This post was published on January 27th, 2018, but I have altered the date so that it fits in chronologically.
 We’ll pick this one up mid-sentence.]

 …but it certainly was hot out when I eventually packed up and headed off for my walk to see Chris Robinson and Neal Casal perform an in-store at the Silver Platters in SoDo.
 The show was scheduled for 6:00, but I left early as it’s over a four mile walk and I wanted to make a couple stops along the way and still have some browse time in the record store.

 My first stop was at Beth’s office.
 We went over and had coffee and donuts at Top Pot.
 She went back to the office afterwards and I continued on my journey.
 I walked a couple miles through downtown and Pioneer Square and eventually stopped off at the Macrina Bakery in SoDo.
 I got a mini bing cherry pie and a San Pellegrino.
 (Gotta stay hydrated and stuffed with baked treats).
 I also used the last pristine convenience I’d see for hours.
 Then I continued on to Silver Platters.